mlanza/ai-literacy/301/02-bead-in-a-cup.md

 And when we let that brain operate in a system that exposes the work — through structured memory, repeatable artifacts, and prompts shaped by purpose — it can help us actually get things done.

-The AI doesn’t have arms.
+The AI is a brain in a jar.
 It can’t move the bead on its own.

 But it can tell you what to do next.
 It can write the next artifact.

 It can surface the options.
 Propose a plan.
 Spot a conflict.

-If — and only if — the inputs are there.
+If — and only if — the necessary inputs are there.

 ## 🧠 That’s Context Engineering

 It’s not magic.
 It’s not command-only.

-It’s **prompt + artifact** — the instruction *and* the materials.
+It’s **prompt + artifacts** — the instruction *and* the materials.

 It’s recognizing that AI can’t pull from your mind — it can only work with what’s in view.